aserbremen/open_vins/ReadMe.md

 # OpenVINS Vehicle Updates

 This is the official implementation of the paper [Visual-Inertial Odometry aided by Speed and Steering Angle Measurements](https://ieeexplore.ieee.org/document/9841243).
 It enables OpenVINS to use speed, steering angle, and wheel speeds measurements in different variants for ground vehicles such as cars or wheeled robots.
+All edits to the code are marked with the string `OVVU`.
+This way it should be fairly easy to detect all changes.

 ## Usage
 This code is currently tested on Ubuntu 18.04 and ROS 1 melodic as well as ROS 2 eloquent and foxy the monocular camera IMU setup.
 Additional speed and steering measurements are supplied with a [stamped Ackermann drive message](http://docs.ros.org/en/jade/api/ackermann_msgs/html/msg/AckermannDriveStamped.html) available from standard ROS packages on the topic `/ackermann0`.
 When using wheel speed measurements and the differential drive model you need to use the [custom Wheel speeds message](https://github.com/aserbremen/open_vins/blob/master/ov_core/msg/WheelSpeeds.msg) on the topic `/wheel_speeds0` added to `ov_core` in the `msg` folder.